spsforks/QB64-Wiki/RANDOM.md

 ## Example(s)

-*Example 1:* Function that finds a RANDOM file's record number for a string value such as a phone number.
+Function that finds a RANDOM file's record number for a string value such as a phone number.

 ```vb